MrCookiez/GeoLocation/README.md

 # GeoLocation
-Get visitor's geolocation based on ip address
+About: Get visitor's geolocation based on ip address

-Check the result from the API use at index.php
+index.php -> Here is what a user/visitor of the page will see

-#### --> data.php file is the only thing you need to get the API data
+data.php -> This is the API file which anyone can use to get details by IP ADDRESS

+testjs.js -> This is another way to request the details using JAVASCRIPT use the console to see the result

+####Enjoy